AndroidPatch/APatchDocs/docs/kpm-usage-guide.md

 #### Embed KPMs at first patching {#embed-kpms-at-first-patching}

 1. [Patch](/install#patch) your `boot.img` by following the [Automatically patching](/install#automatically-patching) guide.
-After completing step 4, do not proceed to the next step immediately.
+After completing step 4, **DO NOT** proceed to the next step immediately.

-2. Click the "Embed KPM" button, and select the KPM you want to embed (The suffix name of KPM files is `.kpm`).
+2. Click the "Embed KPM" button and select the KPM you want to embed (KPM files have the `.kpm` suffix).

-3. Confirm that the KPM is the KPM you want to embed.
+3. Verify that the selected KPM is the one you want to embed.

-4. Complete the rest of the steps in the "Automatically patching" guide, and it will be done.
+4. Complete the remaining steps of the "Automatically patching" guide, and you're done.

 #### Embed KPMs after installation of APatch